 2 teaspoons Madagascar vanilla extract

 Combine cacao nibs and vodka in sealable glass jar.
-Shake and let steep for 8 days.
+Shake and then let steep for 8 days.

 After initial steeping period, bring sugar and water to a boil.
 Let syrup cool, then add to jar along with vanilla extract.
-Let steep an additional day.
+Let steep for additional day.

 Strain out nibs through sieve and filter through a coffee filter into bottle or jar.
 Store in this jar.